FIWARE/tutorials.Linked-Data/README.md

 [![NGSI LD](https://img.shields.io/badge/NGSI-ld-red.svg)](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/004/01.01.01_60/gs_CIM004v010101p.pdf)
 <br/> [![Documentation](https://img.shields.io/readthedocs/fiware-tutorials.svg)](https://fiware-tutorials.rtfd.io)

 This tutorial introduces linked data concepts to the FIWARE Platform.
 The supermarket chain’s store finder application is recreated using **NGSI-LD** the differences between the **NSGI v2** and **NGSI-LD** interfaces are highlighted and discussed.
+The tutorial is a direct analogue of the original getting started tutorial but uses API calls from the **NGSI-LD** interface.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](https://fiware.github.io/tutorials.Linked-Data/)

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/d6671a59a7e892629d2b)

 ## Contents